 Shifter: Shifter return or detent springs, detent arm and shift star may be replaced with aftermarket components.
+Electronic ignition cutout shift devices are permitted.
+These devices may not physically operate the shift lever or the shift mechanism.

 Spark Plugs: May be changed to aftermarket parts.